Contact your insurance company

 Your home or business may also need a safety inspection by the utility companies before you can turn the water, gas and electricity back on.

-Your local authority should help with collecting large flood damaged items.
+If you have any questions about recovering from a flood, such as disposing of used sandbags or damaged furniture, contact your local authority.
+They should help with collecting large flood-damaged items.
 They’ll tell you where to put them and when they may be collected.

 You can find general advice about staying healthy after a flood at Public Health England.